-Manjit Gill QC is quite simply one of the foremost immigration practitioners and has been involved in many of the leading cases in this field in the last 15 years.
-His work has often involved international law issues.
-He is particularly well known for having done of many of the landmark cases in immigration law, often involving detailed analysis of public and private international law.
-He has advised extensively on all aspects of immigration including business, family, and EU related immigration issues.
+Manjit Gill QC is one of the foremost immigration practitioners in the UK.
+He has argued some of the most highly publicized and ground-breaking constitutional, public law, human rights, and international law cases of the last 20 years with regular appearances in the House of Lords and Supreme Court.
+He is particularly known for many landmark cases in human rights and immigration law, often involving public and private international law and international crime.
+He has advised on all aspects of immigration including business, family, EU law and human rights related matters in other jurisdictions.
 He has advised corporations on the large scale movement of labour across different jurisdictions.
-He has argued some of the most highly publicized and ground-breaking constitutional, public law, international law and human rights cases of the last 10 years with regular appearances in the House of Lords and Supreme Court.
-He has also conducted ECJ and Eur Ct of Human Rights cases.
+He has also conducted Court of Justice and European Court of Human Rights cases.

 Practice Areas: Public Law, Public and Private International Law, Human Rights, Terrorism, Immigration, Asylum and Nationality, EU law, Extradition and International Crime, Prison law, Privacy and Media, Local Government (Community Care, Education, Housing, Public Procurement, Social Services) and Court of Protection, Commercial, including Arbitration, Discrimination, Employment, Property, Regulatory.